 The UK CLG brings together some of the UK’s largest businesses from across sectors to articulate their belief that there is an urgent need to develop new and longer term policies for tackling climate change as a strategic objective for UK plc.

 The group has been one of the most consistent and outspoken voices in support of strong, pro-business policies on climate change.
 Its activities and achievements range from coming forward in support of a strong EU ETS and bold targets in an open letter to the Prime Minister in 2006, to developing and delivering The Copenhagen Communiqué on Climate Change in 2009, which saw over 950 global companies from 60 countries endorse the statement developed by the group, calling for an ambitious, legally binding and robust deal at COP-15.

-The UK CLG was convened in 2004, having been developed by alumni of The Prince of Wales’s Business & Sustainability Programme (BSP), and is managed by CPSL.
+The UK CLG was convened in 2004, having been developed by alumni of The Prince of Wales’s Business & Sustainability Programme (BSP), and is managed by CISL.

-The current Chair of the UK CLG is Mr Ian Cheshire, Group Chief Executive, Kingfisher plc.
+The current Chair of the UK CLG is Sir Ian Cheshire, Group Chief Executive, Kingfisher plc.

 Download the UK Corporate Leaders Group membership brochure.

-The current Chair of the UK CLG is Mr Ian Cheshire, Group Chief Executive, Kingfisher plc.
+The current Chair of the UK CLG is Sir Ian Cheshire, Group Chief Executive, Kingfisher plc.